Capoot/build-status-traffic-light/readme.md

 ![master branch build status](https://travis-ci.org/zalando/build-status-traffic-light.svg?branch=master)

-We use [Travis CI](https://travis-ci.org/zalando/build-status-traffic-light/) to build this project All pull requests will be built automatically and can only be merged, if the build passes.
+We use [Travis CI](https://travis-ci.org/zalando/build-status-traffic-light/) to build this project.
+All pull requests will be built automatically and can only be merged, if the build passes.

 # Next steps